1. Understand your sub-floor before you start

 3. Determine your general budget

-It is essential you have your budget planned with an upper limit in mind.
-Only when you have your funds figured would you decide on the type and quality of hardwood and the area you can cover.
-Also, hardwood flooring can be expensive, and hence you may want to cover the home in parts, one room at a time.
-Also, if you have the budget in hand, it doesn’t have to imply that you choose the expensive option to spend it all.
+You must have your budget planned with an upper limit in mind.
+Only when you have your funds figured out would you decide on the type and quality of hardwood and the area you can cover?
+Also, hardwood flooring can be expensive, so you may want to protect the home in parts, one room at a time.
+Also, if you have the budget, it doesn’t have to imply that you choose the expensive option to spend it all.

 4. Do some research on local flooring stores/contractors – involve them early in the process